-Votes will be counted by the Inspector of Election appointed for the Annual Meeting, who will separately count "For" votes for all proposals, and, with respect to Proposal 2, "Against" votes, abstentions, and broker non-votes.
+Votes will be counted by the Inspector of Election appointed for the Annual Meeting, who will separately count "For" votes for all proposals (except for Proposal 4), with respect to Proposals 2, 3, and 4, "Against" votes (except for Proposal 4), abstentions, and broker non-votes, and with respect to Proposal 4, "One Year", "Two Years", and "Three Years" votes.
 In addition, with respect to Proposal 1, the election of directors, the Inspector of Election will count the number of "Withheld" votes and broker non-votes received.
 If your shares are held by your broker as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
 If you do not give instructions to your broker, your broker can vote your shares with respect to "routine" items, but not with respect to "non-routine" items.
-See below for more information regarding: "What are 'broker non-votes??" and "Which ballot measures are considered 'routine' or 'non-routine'?"
+See below for more information regarding: "What are 'broker non-votes'?" and "Which ballot measures are considered 'routine' or 'non-routine'?"